 The funhouse that is Las Vegas, Nevada is built on contrast.
 Set up in the middle of the desert, Las Vegas is intended to be an island of indiscretion, created to be artificially beautiful.
 But as anyone can tell you, the surrounding region is not just desert, but a vast array of natural beauty that remains untouched despite being so close to the state’s largest city.
-Any savvy RVer or canyon camper will tell you that camping near Las Vegas is best way to experience both big city lights and serene desert landscape.
+Any savvy RVer or canyon camper will tell you that camping near Las Vegas is the best way to experience both big city lights and serene desert landscape.

 Whether you’re into mountains, desert oases, rivers and lakes, and all the silence you need, or if the bright lights of the “entertainment capital of the world” are more your speed, you can have it all while camping near Las Vegas and still be home for Sunday dinner.

 1. For a Mars-Like Landscape: Atlatl Rock

 Atlatl Rock is an amenity-packed campground in Nevada’s Valley of Fire State Park.
 You may be sleeping in the desert, but you’re going to do it with shaded tables, grills, flushing toilets, and access to showers.
 If you take a look around after you set up your tent, you’ll see why the park is called Valley of Fire.
 Everywhere you look, you see red rock ablaze in the radiant sun.
 Twisted formations that have puzzled campers for years and pictographs from cultures of yesteryear.
 Sleep in peace knowing you can get to exciting Las Vegas quickly, but be sure to take the time to appreciate Nevada’s largest and oldest state park.